Mohammad Omer Khalil: 1990s to present

 During the 1990s, Khalil's works were shown in group exhibitions at the International Monetary Fund Center in Washington, D.C., the Herbert F. Johnson Museum of Art in New York and the Osaka Triennial of Prints in Osaka, where he won the bronze prize.
 Solo exhibitions included ones at the Alif Gallery, Galerie Teinturerie and Institut du Monde Arabe in Paris, and the Al-Wasiti Gallery in Amman.

 A major exhibition took place in 1994-1995 at the National Museum of African Art where Khalil's works, sculptures by Amir Nour, and "book art" by Atta Kwami were displayed.
 Describing Khalil's work in The Washington Post, a reporter wrote Khalil's artistic style "equally embraces America's Bob Dylan and Jordan's ruined Petra."
 Writing in the Nka Journal of Contemporary African Art, Robert Condon said Khalil and Nour's works "challenges all perceived notions of what abstraction connotes" and noted Khalil uses photographs on his etchings to give the appearance of paintings.

 Inspired by the notable Arabic poet Adunis, in 1999 Khalil created the Harlem series, which featured etchings of poems.
 He won first prize in printmaking in 2001 and 2003 at the National Academy of Design, and in 2003 at the International Bienneal in Cairo.
 His group exhibitions during the 2000s were shown at the Skoto Gallery in New York City, the Institute du Monde Arabe in Paris, the Kunsthalle Darmstadt in Darmstadt, the British Museum in London, the Arab American National Museum in Michigan, the Albareh Art Gallery in Bahrain, and the Virginia Commonwealth University in Qatar.

 His solo exhibitions in the 2000s took place at the Rochan Gallery in Jeddah, the Skoto Gallery, the Hassan II Centre for International Encounters in Asilah, and the Albareh Art Gallery.
 This was followed by a group exhibition in 2010 at the Mathaf: Arab Museum of Modern Art in Doha, and solo exhibitions at the Albareh Art Gallery, the Meem Gallery in Dubai, and the Aicon Gallery in New York City during the 2010s.
 Khalil was awarded the 2019 Nile Award for Arab Innovators by Egypt's Supreme Council for Culture.

 In the late 2010s and early 2020s, students from Fisk University restored eleven paintings, including Inno by Khalil.
-The works are part of a traveling exhibition, African Modernism in America, that is being held at various museums in the United States.
-Other artists represented in the exhibition include Skunder Boghossian, Ibrahim El-Salahi, Mohamed Melehi, Aimé Mpane, Pilipili Mulongoy, and Suzanna Ogunjami, among others.
+The works are part of a traveling exhibition, African Modernism in America, that was held at various museums in the United States.
+Other artists represented in the exhibition included Skunder Boghossian, Ibrahim El-Salahi, Mohamed Melehi, Aimé Mpane, Pilipili Mulongoy, and Suzanna Ogunjami, among others.
+A solo exhibition of Khalil's work took place in 2023-2024 at Washington and Lee University and the exhibition Common Ground, named after a series of Khalil's etchings, was held at multiple galleries in 2026.